Spiroplasma: Plant diseases

 Spiroplasma citri is the causative agent of Citrus stubborn disease, a plant disease affecting species in the genus Citrus.
 It infects the phloem of the affected plant, causing fruit deformities.

 Spiroplasma kunkelii is also referred to as Corn Stunt Spiroplasma as it is the causative agent of Corn stunt disease, a disease of corn and other grasses that stunts plant growth.
 Spiroplasma kunkelii represents a major economic risk, as corn production in the United States is an industry worth over $50 billion.
-Both Spiroplasma citri and Spiroplasma kunkelii are transmitted by leafhoppers.